Overc1ocker/I386-Grub-efi/README.md

 The bootia32.efi, and i386-efi folders come from the Manjaro xfce 18.02 iso, and Jonathan Wells.

 If you are using ubuntu, use http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/ as a guide

+The grub files provided are out of date.
+I'd reccomend recompiling a new version via this guide! https://github.com/jfwells/linux-asus-t100ta/tree/master/boot